Configuring Custom Precise Protection Rules

 Protective Action

-• JS Challenge: WAF returns a piece of JavaScript code that can be automatically executed by a normal browser to the client.
-If the client properly executes the JavaScript code, WAF allows all requests from the client within a period of time (30 minutes by default).
+- JS Challenge: WAF returns a piece of JavaScript code that can be automatically executed by a normal browser to the client.
+If the client properly executes the JavaScript code, WAF allows all requests from the client within the validity period of the token.
 During this period, no verification is required.
 If the client fails to execute the code, WAF blocks the requests.

 Block